gipplab/grespa/README.md

 The webapp can be started via `cd webapp && export $(cat ../*.env | xargs) && python app.py` and normally accessed via `http://localhost:5000`.

-If your database is slow, you may want to create indexes over appropriate columns.
+If your database is slow, you may want to create indexes for appropriate columns.

 # Authors

 - Philipp Meschenmoser
 - Manuel Hotz
+- Norman Meuschke
+- Bela Gipp